 Every single Benchmark writing lesson has students writing ABOUT a text they read.
 This is called “writing to sources,” and this skill is at the core of the standards (mainly opinion/informational) under the Text Types and Purposes strand.
 In Kinder and first grade, students respond (tell, draw, or write) to the weekly texts they are reading by giving an opinion, giving facts, or telling a story.
 Once students reach second grade, the overall structure of the writing program changes in Benchmark.
 Instead of responding to a new writing task each day, there is one extended prompt for the week that focuses on one type of writing.
 The prompt requires students to refer to the weekly texts as a basis for their writing.
 Each week follows a general outline with some variations in terms of specific writing lesson topics.

-This is the general outline of a week of writing for grades 2-5:
+This is the general outline of a week of writing for grades 2-6 using the CA Edition:

 1. Analyze a writing prompt – Students must decompose a prompt to understand the type of text they are to write, and the purpose for writing.
 I see this as a comprehension task and as a skill that is absolutely essential for our state test.
 Students need to be able to understand what the prompt is asking of them in order for them to successfully write about it.

 2. Incorporate evidence – the “sources” part of writing to sources.
 Students must find evidence that will support their writing task and that they can incorporate into their writing.

 3. Drafting – There are a couple of specific mini writing lessons each week (i.e. “incorporating dialogue in your narrative,” etc.), but every week, students are writing to respond to the prompt.
 Their ideas and evidence are transferred from brain to paper.